 With Perfect Primer, you have options!
 You can choose the product that’s in keeping with your subsequent remodeling plans.
 Both products safely encapsulate asbestos—and that’s the important thing to remember!
 With Perfect Primer formulations, you don’t remove asbestos but safely encapsulate it.

 How Do I Encapsulate Asbestos Tiles Using Perfect Primer Products?

 You can encapsulate asbestos flooring using either of Perfect Primer’s special formulations.
 With either solution, you’ll want to begin your project with a thorough flooring cleaning using PerfectCleaner also made by Perfect Primer.
 This cleaner provides the safe preparation you need before you encapsulate asbestos flooring.

 After you clean the floors, you can coat your floor to encapsulate black mastic tiles safely.
-Use one coat with PerfectPrimer and two coats with PerfectPaint.
+You can use either PerfectPrimer or PerfectPaint.
 When you encapsulate asbestos with PerfectPrimer, you can stick new flooring atop it once the product has a chance to dry (within 24 hours).
 When you use PerfectPaint to encapsulate and paint asbestos, you can leave the flooring as is or cover it with new flooring or carpeting.